Call now for addiction support(877) 648-4288

 Starting in the 1990s with the increase of prescription painkillers, the Opioid epidemic has become a modern health crisis.
 It has been likened to a plague due to the high number of overdose deaths left in its wake.
 When people talk about the opioid epidemic, they are referring to a variety of behaviors and events related to the abuse of prescription painkillers and/or Opium-derived illicit substances.
-The abuse of prescription Opioids (e.g. Hydrocodone, Oxycodone, Heroin, and et cetera), hospitalizations, overdoses, and deaths are all aspects of the Opioid epidemic currently affecting the 2.1 million Americans with an Opioid addiction.
+The abuse of prescription Opioids, like Hydrocodone, Oxycodone, and Heroin, hospitalizations, overdoses, and deaths are all aspects of the Opioid epidemic currently affecting the 2.1 million Americans with an Opioid addiction.
 An average of 115 Americans die each day from Opioid-related overdose.

 What Are Opioids?

 Opioids are a class of drugs that are chemically similar and act on Opioid receptors in the brain and nerve cells.
 They interact with the body to relieve pain and can create feelings of euphoria.
 Historically, Opioids were derived from the Opium Poppy and turned into medications like Codeine and Morphine.
-Today, semisynthetic and synthetic Opioid medications have caused even more damage because of their potency.
+Today, semisynthetic and synthetic Opioid medications (which are still derived, at least to some degree, from the Opium Poppy) have caused even more damage because of their potency.
 For example, Carfentanil is an Opioid analog 5,000 times stronger than Heroin and 10,000 times stronger than Morphine.
 Contact with a few grains is toxic enough to be fatal.

 Common Opioids include:

 “The First Wave”